 Other Sounds During the Concert

 The most important thing to remember at a classical music concert is to make sure others can listen to the music undisturbed.
-Instruments are usually not amplified, so audience noises can be annoying and distracting.
+Instruments are usually not amplified, so audience noises can be distracting.
 Our audiences want to hear everything this wonderful music has to offer!
 Don’t talk, whisper, sing or hum along, or move personal belongings.
 Even the quietest whispers can be heard in the concert hall and can prove to be a distraction to patrons and musicians alike.
 Conversation at a concert normally stops at the first entrance of the concertmaster, conductor, or soloist.
 Save your comments until intermission or after the concert, as it will give you and your friends much more to discuss.
 This will ensure that you and the other patrons will enjoy the full benefit of the performance.

 Please completely silence your cell phones, pagers, watch alarms, and other electronic devices for the duration of the performance.
 We record our performances, so we appreciate your help in maintaining the quality of our recordings.
 Should you need to use oxygen at a concert, we ask that you please set your tank to a quiet, continuous flow if possible, so that no extraneous sounds are recorded.